rasiondetrehasarrived/rasiondetrehasarrived/README.md

   - dni is people over 18, exaggerating proshippers/darkshippers (like when they are so obvious and romanticize like everything), MAPs, and basic dni.

-; on edge for dni : objectums, dandys world fandom, tadc fandom, and those who are very (i mean VERY) weird minded... (prvrted) . all listed are meant to iwec and not get too close with me. i will specify if im fine with you. ^_^
+; on edge for dni : objectums, dandys world fandom, tadc fandom, and those who are very (i mean VERY) dirty minded . all listed are meant to iwec and not get too close with me. i will specify if im fine with you. ^_^

 ---

-***1-800 theyre so handsome and hot!~***
+***1-800 theyre so handsome and hot!***